JJLongoria/aura-helper-sf/messages/general.md

 # flags.sort-order.description

 Sort order for the XML elements when compress XML files.
 By default, the elements are sorted with simple XML elements first.

+# flags.filename.summary

+Filename to save the output

+# flags.filename.description

+Filename to save the output

 # message.getting-available-types